-In the Define Company Settings dialog, you can customize the header, footer and cover page for each company.
-You can choose not to use the header, footer or cover page, to apply the master settings as defined in the Designs and Styles dialog or select an individual company-specific setting.
+Select a company in the list box to customize the header, footer and cover page for this company.
+You can choose not to use the header, footer or cover page, to apply the master settings as defined in General or select an individual company-specific setting.
 Company-specific individual settings are always saved in the database.
 If you use the Individual Settings option, you can select an existing report and click the Design button to open it in the Report Designer and edit it.
 If no report has been selected and you click the Design button, an empty new report will be created which you can edit and save afterwards.